asalber/asalber.github.io/statistics/exercises/discrete_random_variables.md

 ## Exercise 5

-Ten persons came into contact with a person infected by tuberculosis.
+Ten persons came into contact with a person infected with tuberculosis.
 The probability of being infected after contacting a person with tuberculosis is 0.1.

-1. What is the probability that nobody are infected?
+1. What is the probability that nobody is infected?
 2. What is the probability that at least 2 persons are infected?
 3. What is the expected number of infected persons?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">
-Naming $X$ to the number of persons infected, <br/>
+Let $X$ be the number of persons infected, <br/>
 1. $P(X=0) = 0.3487$. <br/>
 2. $P(X\geq 2)= 0.2639$. <br/>
 3. $\mu=1$.